Brumby's: History

-In 2003, the chain was listed on the Bendigo Stock Exchange.
+In 2000, after Dancorp had been placed into receivership, the franchise network of over 100 stores was bought by a cooperative of franchisees and in 2003, the chain was listed on the Bendigo Stock Exchange.

-On 18 December 2006, Brumby's announced Retail Food Group had proposed a merger.

-As of 2007, Brumby's Bakeries has over 320 franchises throughout Australia and New Zealand, up from 280 in 2003.
+After several ownership changes, Brumby's was acquired by Retail Food Group in 2007.
+As of 2007, Brumby's Bakery has over 320 franchises throughout Australia and New Zealand, up from 280 in 2003.
+In New Zealand, the master franchise rights for Brumby's Bakeries and several other Retail Food Group brands were acquired by Café Coffee & Bakery Systems (NZ) Ltd in a transaction completed in January 2016.

-In 2012 Brumby's Bakeries Managing Director wrote an internal memo that suggested franchisees increase their prices and "let the carbon tax take the blame".
+In 2012 Brumby's Bakery Managing Director wrote an internal memo that suggested franchisees increase their prices and "let the carbon tax take the blame".
 The company subsequently apologised for the memo.